renewdigital-au/mac-setup/terminal/font-setup.md

-# Mac terminal font setup
+# Mac terminal and font setup

+## Set homebrew as default profile
+- On startup open new wiodow with profile:
+  - Dropmenu: `Homebrew`

 ## Change font size
 1. Open terminal